rm-controls/rm_controllers/rm_chassis_controllers/README.md

 * **`enable_odom_tf`** (bool, default: true)

-  Option.If it is set to true, publish_odom_tf is also true, it will send Transform from odom to base.
+  Option.If it is set to true, it will not send Transform, but will store Transform in tf_buffer.

 * **`publish_odom_tf_`** (bool, default: false)